 Step 2: Earn a Bachelor's Degree

-- Develop product knowledge.
-According to the U.S. Bureau of Labor Statistics, employers look for purchasing managers, buyers, and agents with working knowledge about the products they sell in addition to a bachelor's degree.
+According to the U.S. Bureau of Labor Statistics, employers look for purchasing managers, buyers and agents with working knowledge about the products they sell in addition to a bachelor's degree.
 Retail sales experience can help develop product knowledge and give apparel buyers an understanding of trend cycles and customer buying habits.
 Reading about and researching industry topics can also help professionals stay on top of fashion trends.

 Step 3: Gain Experience

-Entry-level positions in this field often include purchasing clerk, allocation assistant, junior buyer, associate planner, and assistant buyer.
-These jobs provide aspiring apparel buyers with experience in the buying process, and opportunities to learn about trend forecasting, inventory and sales systems, and price negotiations.
+Entry-level positions in this field often include purchasing clerk, allocation assistant, junior buyer, associate planner and assistant buyer.
+These jobs provide aspiring apparel buyers with experience in the buying process and opportunities to learn about trend forecasting, inventory and sales systems and price negotiations.
 They can also learn about the ways economic trends impact retail sales.
-Some companies offer long-term training programs for new employees with goals to advance in the merchandising field eventually to the position of buyer, and possibly beyond.
+Some companies offer long-term training programs for new employees with goals to advance in the merchandising field, eventually to the position of buyer or senior buyer.